-You probably already have everything on hand for this Basic Beef Stew Using Pantry Staples!
+Rich and hearty with deep flavor, you probably already have everything on hand for this Basic Beef Stew Recipe Using Pantry Staples!

 We all know silence is golden.

 But silence is never such a welcome guest than at a ravenous dinner table.

 This beef stew was made on a cold, damp fall day.
 I took it to my parents’ house to enjoy it with family; everyone came to the dinner table laughing and joking, and as bowls of stew were ladled out and passed around everyone started eating.